 Example 4.
 A reviewer of a paper cannot be the paper's author.
-In the cmt^2 ontology we have $R_4(writePaper, readPaper)$ and in the confOf ontology we have $R_4(write, reviews)$ where $R_4(a, b) : a \sqsubseteq \neg b$ is the disjoint relationship of properties.
+In the cmt ontology we have R_4 (writePaper, readPaper) and in the confof ontology we have R_4 (write, reviews) where $R_4(a, b) : a \sqsubseteq \neg b$ is the disjoint relationship of properties.
 Applying the constraint formulas defined above, we increase the score of all alignments containing the two correct correspondences: writePaper \equiv writes and readPaper \equiv reviews.

 Rules involving continuous numerical attributes often include parameters (e.g., thresholds in Example 2) that do not match between different ontologies.
 In order to apply the knowledge-based strategy to numerical attributes, we make the assumption that corresponding numerical attributes roughly have a positive linear transformation.
 This assumption is often true in real applications, for instance, when an imperial measure of height matches to a metric measure of height.

 We propose two methods to handle numerical attributes.
 The first method is to compute a distance measure (e.g., Kullback-Leibler divergence) between the distributions of the corresponding attributes in a candidate alignment.
-Although the two distributions describe different attributes, the distance can be computed by assuming a linear transformation between the two attributes.
-The coefficients of the mapping relation can be roughly estimated using the ranges of attribute values appearing in the knowledge rules (see Example 5 below).
+Specifically, we replace Formulas 4 and 5 with: